CDT Day 77: Medicine Bow to Huston Park – Bugle Camp to Lost Sock Camp

 Miles hiked: 18 + 8 bonus sock recovery miles

 Total miles: 1369

 Oooooh boy.
 What a day.
 SpiceRack and I made quick work of our last town stop in Wyoming, but not before my carelessness cost us a few hours and me a bucket load of effort.
 All in the name of foot care.
 Still 18 miles and a meal in town equals a good day.
 Next stop Colorado!

 The run was easy and actually enjoyable for the first few miles.
 But no sock.
 Before I knew it, I was turning off trail into the bushes towards our campsite.
 I nearly cried when I found it to be empty.
 I must have lost it when we were night hiking yesterday.
 With little hope left, I turned back to the trail.
-But following the same route I took this morning, there it was, not 20 feet from camp.
+But following the same route I took leaving camp the first time, there it was, not 20 feet from trail.
 The small victory was bittersweet.
 I should not have come back so far for one measly sock.

 It was mostly flat now on top of the ridge.
 I still moved slow, limping more than ever.
 I realized that I wasn’t gaining on anybody like that so I stopped for some medical attention and food.
 I took off my socks, losing a lot of skin in the process, and taped some things up.
 It helped immensely, and I turned on some tunes and literally ran down the trail.